camgsab99/camgsab99/README.md

 ### Things I Enjoy:

 - 💻 &nbsp; I love learning about AI and new coding languages.
-- 📰 &nbsp; I play a lot of video games, mostly including RTS and FPS.
+- 📰 &nbsp; I play a lot of video games, mostly RTS and FPS.

 ### Projects and Dev Stuffs: